aspose-3d/Aspose.3D-Doc-md/turkish/net/developer-guide/migrating-from-earlier-versions-of-aspose-3d/public-api-changes-in-aspose-3d-2-x-x/public-api-changes-in-aspose-3d-2-1-0/_index.tr.md

  System.Nullable<Boolean> FillDummyIndexArray{ get;set;}

 {{< /highlight >}}
-### **Detect bir 3D File Type**
+###  **3D dosyasının türünü tespit et**
-To Aspose.ThreeD.
-File. ormat sınıfı, desteklenen herhangi bir 3D dosyasının türünü tanıyabilir.
+The Detect method of the Aspose.ThreeD.FileFormat class can recognise the type of any supported 3D file.

 **C#**